Water Use & Conservation

 More than 8.9 billion gallons of water are withdrawn each day from the lakes, rivers, streams, estuaries and groundwaters of New York State (excluding Nassau and Suffolk counties) for uses that include public supply, thermoelectric power generation, agriculture, commercial/industrial, recreational and more.

-Water use data is from actual 2012 water use reports submitted to NYSDEC under the Water Withdrawal Reporting program.
+Water use data is from actual 2013 water use reports submitted to NYSDEC under the Water Withdrawal Reporting program.
+To see a full sized version of the image to the right please click it.
+The 2012 data generated similar charts (PDF, 261 kb).

 Water Conservation Efforts